 I design typefaces and write texts—and code for fun.
 I give workshops and lectures, write articles in blogs and magazines, and teach online training.
 In 2010 I got into type design and in 2017 I passed with Distinction the MA Typeface Design at University of Reading, United Kingdom.
 I own a small letterpress studio, host one of the most well-known publications on typography in the Spanish language (Don Serifa), and organise and teach an international type design one-week workshop in Spain (Glíglifo).

-My non-type-related-background includes eight years’ experience as an editorial and branding designer, a dark past as a web coder, a darker past (in the good way) as an editor of a metal music webzine, a few high-school fanzines, travels around the world with a wedding in Las Vegas included, a dog called Bunbury, an unfinished novel, dozens of poems, and hundreds of books on my shelves.
+My non-type-related-background includes eight years’ experience as an editorial and branding designer, a dark past as a programmer, a darker past (in the good way) as an editor of a metal music webzine, a few high-school fanzines, travels around the world with a wedding in Las Vegas included, a dog called Bunbury, an unfinished novel, dozens of poems, and hundreds of books on my shelves.

 ㋡ 2010—, Pedro Arilla.